redhat-cop/network.backup/extensions/patterns/backup/README.md

 - **Backup Surveys**: Defined within the `backup.yaml` file, backup surveys provide a dynamic interaction mechanism for users to specify parameters for the backup jobs.
 These surveys enable users to:
   - Choose the type of backup to be created (full, diff)

-## Resources Created by This Pattren
+## Resources Created by This Pattern

 1. **Project Templates**
     - Ensure that all relevant files, roles, and configurations are logically arranged, facilitating easier maintenance and execution of automation tasks.